-Francesc joined the School in July 2016 as a Postdoctoral Fellow in Prof. Sharon Peacock's group funded by a Sir Henry Wellcome Postdoctoral Fellowship.
-He was previously a Postdoctoral Research Associate in Prof. Peacock's group at the Department of Medicine, University of Cambridge (2014 to 2016) where he worked on the epidemiology of Methicillin-Resistant Staphylococcus aureus using whole-genome sequencing.
+Francesc joined the London School in July 2016 as a Postdoctoral Fellow in Prof. Sharon Peacock's lab funded by a Sir Henry Wellcome Postdoctoral Fellowship.
 In October 2014, he completed his Ph.D. at the School under the supervision of Prof. Taane Clark, which focused on strain genotyping and drug resistance in Mycobacterium tuberculosis using whole genome sequencing.
 He obtained his degree in Biotechnology from the Polytechnic University of Valencia in 2010, Spain, followed by an MSc in Bioinformatics in Cranfield University, UK.

 Francesc has taught in multiple short courses on bioinformatics and microbial genomics including:

-- Kenya-United Kingdom Staphylococcus aureus training collaboration (KUK-SATC) workshop in Nairobi, Kenya (February 2017)
+- Kenya-UK Staphylococcus aureus training collaboration workshop.
+Kenya February 2017

 - Genomic Epidemiology of Infectious Diseases.
 Philippines July 2017, Thailand March 2016.